zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/tutorial-bulk-savechanges.md

 `SaveChanges` method makes a database round-trip for every change.
 So if you need to insert 10000 entities, then 10000 database round-trip will be performed which is INSANELY slow.

-`BulkSaveChanges` work exactly like `SaveChanges` but reduce the number of database round-trips required to greatly helps to improve the performance.
+`BulkSaveChanges` works exactly like `SaveChanges` but reduces the number of database round-trips required to greatly help to improve the performance.

 ## Performance Comparisons